PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 07:08:55
+Last updated: 2024-04-12 07:09:29
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: The Boltons have always been as cruel as they are cunning, but this one seems a beast in human skin.  -  Robett Glover